-- (H1) The tasks in the shift do not overlap in time (overlap). - (H2) Some tasks may have shift-local precedence constraints, that is, a task may not be executed after some other tasks in the same shift (precedence). - (H3) Each shift can be executed (C1-C4 hold) by one or more employees (shift). - (H4) Each shift can be assigned to an employee s.t. all shifts are assigned to someone and no employee is assigned to multiple shifts (combination).
+- (H1) The tasks in the shift do not overlap in time. - (H2) Some tasks may have precedence constraints, that is, a task may not be executed after some other tasks in the same shift. - (H3) Each employee can execute at least one shift, i.e. C1-C4 hold. - (H4) Each shift can be executed (C1-C4 hold) by one or more employees. - (H5) One or more shifts is assigned to each employee AND one or more employees to each shift.

 Lunch and other breaks can also be created using the idea given in [19].
-To evaluate the hard constraint H4, we have to solve the corresponding assignment problem.
-Note, that the criterion H4 actually implies H3.
-Figure 2 shows a solution to an assignment problem with six shifts and six employees.
-The corresponding assignment problem would have no solution, if employee F could not execute shift 3, even though criterion H3 would still hold.
+To evaluate the hard constraint H5, we have to solve the corresponding assignment problem.
+Note, that the criterion H5 actually includes the criteria H3 and H4.
+Figure 1 shows a solution to an assignment problem with six shifts and six employees.
+The corresponding assignment problem would have no solution, if employee A could not execute shift 5, even though criteria H3 and H4 would still hold.